What does it mean to be Puppet Approved?

 We evaluate a module's version against SemVer v1 rules and require a version greater or equal to 1.0.0 to qualify for Puppet Approved.
 We review the changelog for accurate release version increments due to bugfixes, features, and breaking changes.

 Modules being used in production will often go through stringent testing to prove their reliability and fitness for deployment.

-Puppet Approved modules must prove their reliability with rspec-puppet unit tests and/or beaker acceptance tests.
+Puppet Approved modules must prove their reliability with rspec-puppet unit tests and/or Beaker or Litmus acceptance tests.
 They should have at least one test for each class, define, task, type, provider, fact, and example use-case.